shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-3D-art-gallery-using-Unity3D.md

 # Introduction

-In this tutorial we are going to create an art gallery where users can move around freely and see various art works.
-This artworks will be stores as NFT on the blockchain.
-Our application is going to comprise of two parts, an NFT Marketplace Smart contract that will be present on the blockchain (we are using Mumbai Testnet in this tutorial) and a 3D game built using Unity3D game engine that will be used to fetch the NFTs listed in the Marketplace smart contract and display them inside an interactive 3D art gallery.
+In this tutorial we are going to create an art gallery where users can move around freely and see various artworks.
+These artworks will be stored as NFTs on the blockchain.
+Our application is comprised of two parts, an NFT Marketplace Smart contract that will be present on the blockchain (we are using Mumbai Testnet in this tutorial) and a 3D game built using Unity3D game engine that will be used to fetch the NFTs listed in the Marketplace smart contract and display them inside an interactive 3D art gallery.

 # Prerequisites